Backlash (1956 film): Plot

-When the pair reach their destination, Major Carson (Roy Roberts) tries to recruit Jim against Bonniwell (John McIntire), who has organized the local bandits.
+When the pair reach their destination, Major Carson tries to recruit Jim against Bonniwell, who has organized the local bandits.
 Jim is not interested in the upcoming range war, though he does learn that Bonniwell arrived in the region with $60,000, the same amount as the missing gold.
-One of Carson's gunmen, Johnny Cool (William Campbell), informs Bonniwell of Carson's plans.
+One of Carson's gunmen, the black-clad, insolent Johnny Cool, informs Bonniwell of Carson's plans.

-Bonniwell gathers his men in town, guns down Sheriff Olson (Robert Foulk) when he tries to keep the peace, and prepares an ambush.
+Bonniwell gathers his men in town, guns down Sheriff Olson when he tries to keep the peace, and prepares an ambush.
 He finds Jim locked in the jail.
 He lets the prisoner out when he learns who he is, then reveals that he is Jim's father, whom Jim had not seen since he was a child.
 The gold came, not from mining, but via robbery.
 The others forced Bonniwell out, only to run afoul of the Apaches, leaving him to collect the gold.
 Disillusioned, Jim wants nothing to do with his father.

+Johnny Cool comes after Jim, who is unarmed.
+Cool asks Bonniwell to give Jim a gun, which he does.
+Jim outdraws and kills Cool.

 Karyl pleads with Jim to leave immediately, but he wants to warn Carson.
 When he tries to fire a warning shot, he discovers that Bonniwell gave him back an unloaded gun.
 Bonniwell chases his son with a knife, but Jim manages to wrestle a gun from one of the bandits and fire.
 Alerted, Carson has his men surround the town, whereupon the bandits panic and flee.
 Bonniwell offers to step out of hiding and draw to see which Slater is faster, but he treacherously already has his gun in his hand.
 Carson's men ride in and fatally shoot him just before Jim steps out in the open.
+Bonniwell seems ready to say something to Jim, but dies beforehand.
+Jim and Karyl walk off together.